crystal-lang/crystal/_gitbook/syntax_and_semantics/new,_initialize_and_allocate.md

 Here, `person` is an instance of `Person`.

 We can't do much with `person`, so lets add some concepts to it.
 A `Person` has a name and an age.
 In the "Everything is an object" section we said that an object has a type and responds to some methods, which is the only way to interact with objects, so we'll need a `name` and `age` methods.
 We will store this information in instance variables, which are always prefixed with an *at* (`@`) character.
-We also want a Person to become to existence with a name of our choice and an age of zero.
-We code the "become to existence" part with a special `initialize` method, which is normally called a *constructor*:
+We also want a Person to come to existence with a name of our choice and an age of zero.
+We code the "come to existence" part with a special `initialize` method, which is normally called a *constructor*:

 ``` ruby
 class Person